b-fakhar/Sparse-Recovery-of-Compressively-Sensed-Signals/README.md

 ## Project Objective
 Develop and apply an optimization algorithm for reliable recovery of highly compressed ECG and speech signals.
 ## Challenges
 The data explosion in the digital age has created a demand in proposing strategies to manage data acquisition, transmission and data storage.
-Compressive Sensing (CS) is a widely used compression technique with the two main phases (1) signal acquisition and (2) Sparse signal recovery.
-In CS like other compression techniques, higher compression is desired.
+Compressive Sensing (CS) is a widely used compression technique with the two main phases (1) signal acquisition and (2) sparse signal recovery.
+In CS, like other compression techniques, higher compression is desired.
 To recover a highly compressed signal with high quality, the critical sparsity of a CS sparse recovery algorithm must be large enough.
 The well-known CS sparse recovery algorithms can not handle highly compressed data.
 Therefore, there is a need to introduce an optimization algorithm that can handle high compression ratio while providing high quality recovered signal.

 ## Achievements
 According to the experimental results, the introduced algorithm